 Miss Anna Gray

-Anna has been a Governor at Benhurst since 2013, Vice Chair since 2018.
+Anna has been a Governor at Benhurst since 2013, and Vice Chair since 2018.
 During this time Anna has sat on many of the committees and working parties for various aspects of school life.
 Anna has one daughter who left Benhurst Primary School in July 2019 to move to a language specialist boarding school in Bishops Stortford.

 After studying for 4 years at Canterbury Christ Church University (Geography and Education), Anna took a year and half to work and travel around the world.
 Upon returning home, she worked as a primary school teacher in various schools within Thurrock and then as an Early Years Lead in several Havering schools.